fireflyhacks/alter/README.txt

 #                                    ALTER: README                                      #
 #########################################################################################

-   {7/1/19}
+   {7/7/19}

->> alter.py is preliminary code which only outlines functionality for the function alter.allTrends().
+>> alter.py is preliminary code which currently only containing the function allTrends().
+This function gathers a global collection of Trends, prints them, and returns the global sentiment by calculating average polarity of the atomized words composing each of the Trends.

    In the future, as described in "module.md", alter will be a fully-fleshed out package for many NLP functions using the tweepy Twitter API and various Python NLP tools such as Textblob.
 Additionally, "module.md" will be disposed of and its contents will be transferred to this readme.